African Union appeals for U.N. funding for Mali force

 U.N. diplomats said France was drafting a resolution to approve the intervention force for Security Council adoption later this month.

-But in light of Ban's cautious report, diplomats said negotiations were likely to center on whether the entire operation should be mandated in one resolution or whether approval should be split into two phases.
+But, in light of Ban's cautious report, diplomats said negotiations were likely to centre on whether the entire operation should be mandated in one resolution or whether approval should be split into two phases.

 "We need one resolution, I don't think we need two resolutions," Araud said.